yalayo/sap-migration-assistant/README-DEPLOYMENT.md

-# Cloudflare Docker Deployment Guide
+# Docker Deployment Guide

-This guide explains how to deploy the S/4HANA Migration Assistant to Cloudflare using Docker containers - leveraging Cloudflare's new Docker deployment feature.
+This guide explains how to containerize and deploy the S/4HANA Migration Assistant using Docker.
+The application is ready for deployment to various Docker-compatible platforms.

 ## Prerequisites